See below for information on the following appeals.

 - Maximum Units Appeal

-Student dependency status is determined by the U.S. Department of Education based on your responses to the questions in Step 3 of the FAFSA, questions 45-57.
+Student dependency status is determined by the U.S. Department of Education based on your responses to the questions in Step 3 of the FAFSA.
 To appeal your dependency status, you must clearly demonstrate an adverse family situation in order for us to consider you independent for financial aid purposes.
 This is called a dependency override, and is considered on a case-by-case basis.

 According to U.S. Department of Education guidelines, the following conditions do not qualify as unusual circumstances.